megfh/megfhdev/src/pages/faq/faq.md

 ### What's your current situation?

-I am currently employed full time as a software developer.
-I am not actively looking for a new role, but am always open to the right position 👀
+I am currently employed full time as a software developer, but actively looking for my next opportunity 👀

 ### What's your ideal role?

 - Working on a team of developers where the emphasis is on technical development.
 - Working in Javascript across the stack (I have experience with React, Gatsby, NodeJS, and Express).
+  - I have played around with other stacks before (Python, Ruby on Rails), and am confident in my ability to pick up new languages or frameworks, if needed
 - Working on a team that values collaboration, asynchronous communication, thorough documentation, and fun!
 - Permanent, full time, with benefits.
 No contract roles.